 We define the success of the project through several different areas.
 It is important that the community is enthusiastic, that entertainers and vendors find it worthy of participation, that merchants find it beneficial to business, and that it is capable of maintaining financial security.
 Attendance at the festivals as well as public surveys found that not only were people enthusiastic, but that we were meeting our mission in terms of exposure to diversity.
 We have an extensive list of entertainers expressing interest in performing.
 A survey of Main Street businesses has shown that the festival brought increased foot traffic and sales.
 This year we are working to form an alliance of storeowners and matching them with a marketing agency to develop a Main Street marketing campaign.

 In 2002, the first year of the festival, there were 3,000 – 6,000 attendees at each festival.
 In future years attendance has continued to grow and now averages over 8,000 attendees at each fest.
 Radio, newspaper ads and flyers promoted the festival and downtown Willimantic.
 The forty Main Street merchants saw increased shoppers.
-Over one hundred artisans, crafters, artists, and nonprofit organizations along with sixty-five performers have gained exposure.
-And over one hundred people have had the opportunity to volunteer services in support of the festival.
+Hundreds of artisans, crafters, artists, and nonprofit organizations along with 700 performers have gained exposure.
+And over two hundred people have had the opportunity to volunteer services in support of the festival.
 The entire greater Windham community, if not all of eastern Connecticut benefits from a regional center for culture, arts and commerce, as well as a renewed appreciation and improved reputation for our historic mill towns.